anusii/podnotes/README.md

   Chrome (web)                    • chrome                               • web-javascript • Google Chrome 120.0.6099.62
 ```

-Git clone the Podnotes app.
+Then git clone the podnotes repository from github.

 Run the podnotes app in debug mode on your chosen device by specifying
 enough of the device name to be uniquely identifiable.
 E.g. for chrome